Ron Atkinson: West Bromwich Albion

 In January 1978, Atkinson moved to manage First Division West Bromwich Albion.
 He soon signed Brendon Batson from his former club, to play alongside Laurie Cunningham and Cyrille Regis.
 Never before had a team in the top division of English football simultaneously fielded three black players on a regular basis.

 Atkinson led West Bromwich Albion to third place in the league in the season 1978–79 and also to the UEFA Cup quarter-finals.
-On 30 December 1978 they achieved a famous 5–3 victory over Manchester United at Old Trafford.
+On 30 December 1978, they achieved a famous 5–3 victory over Manchester United at Old Trafford.
 The club were second in the table at the time, only beaten off top spot from Liverpool by goal difference.
-They finished fourth in 1981, and shortly after this Atkinson was appointed the manager of Manchester United after the dismissal of Dave Sexton.
+They finished fourth in 1981, and shortly after this Atkinson was appointed the manager of Manchester United following the dismissal of Dave Sexton.